Joe Beckwith: Career

 Beckwith played three seasons in the minor leagues from 1977 to 1979.
 He made his MLB debut on July 21, 1979, at the age of 24, relieving Don Sutton and giving up two earned runs and striking out one over 2 innings in a 7–2 loss to the Montreal Expos.
 He finished his rookie season in 1980 with a 3–3 win–loss record, a 1.96 earned run average (ERA), and 40 strikeouts over 59 2/3 innings pitched.

 Beckwith suffered double vision in 1981, sidelining him the entire season in which the Dodgers won the World Series.
 He sustained the injury in spring training while pitching batting practice without a screen in front to shield him.
 Jack Perconte hit a pitch back at him.
 Beckwith quickly ducked and avoided being hit as the ball flew by his head.
 He thought he had avoided a serious injury, but the double vision manifested itself in the following days.
 Beckwith underwent two surgeries to restore the balance in his eyes, and he returned to the Dodgers in mid-1982.

 Beckwith won the 1985 World Series with the Royals.
 He pitched two innings in his lone appearance in Game 4, and was one of only two relief pitchers the Royals used during the series (the other being closer Dan Quisenberry).
 Beckwith was subsequently released by the organization on March 28 of the following year.
-After signing with the Toronto Blue Jays but unable to make it onto their major league roster, he rejoined the Dodgers on July 31, 1986.
+After signing with the Toronto Blue Jays but failing to make their major league roster, he rejoined the Dodgers on July 31, 1986.
 He played his final major league game on September 30 that same year, at the age of 31.